coopersimon/oxide-7/README.md

 - Audio output (DAC emulation)

 ##### System
-- BCD mode for ADC and SBC (lots of games actually use this)
+- Test - does BCD mode work?
+Also it could do with some cleanup.
 - Ensure timing is correct

 ### Style guide (?)